-9 Project timeframes
+10 Project timeframes

-The proposed timeframes for each stage of the Pipeline Project's development is summarised in Table 9.1.
+The proposed timeframes for each stage of the Project's development is summarised in Table 10.1.
 These stages are consistent with the phases of consultation that are further described in Section 5.

-Table 9.1: Development timeframes of the Pipeline Project
+Table 10.1: Development timeframes of the Project

-Stage Activities Indicative Timing Phase 1: Initial Stakeholder Database establishment, Consultation with regulatory agencies and initial landowner 2 months Engagement meetings Completion: Q4 2017 Phase 2: Obtaining Land Access for Seek agreement for land access, issue Notice of Intention to Enter Land for Survey and 2 months Surveys undertake necessary field surveys Completion: Q1 2018 Phase 3: Agreement of Pipeline Corridor Issue Notice of Pipeline Corridor, seek easement agreements and any required 2 months or ripeline comuon crossing agreements with third parties Completion: Q2 2018 Phase 4: Completion of Make application for a Pipeline Licence (including other approval applications if 6 months Regulatory Approvals required), issue Notice of Pipeline Licence Application, obtain relevant State and Commonwealth regulatory approvals Completion: Q3 2018 Phase 5: Pipeline Construction of the pipeline - clear and 12 months Construction grade, trenching, pipe stringing, welding, special crossings, lowering in, backfill and reinstatement Completion: Q4 2019 Commissioning 1 month Completion: Q4 2019 Final release - acceptance of level of reinstatement (rehabilitation and damage 12 months releases to continue into operation of the pipeline) Completion: Q2 2020 Phase 6: Pipeline Operation •
+Stage Activities Indicative Timing Phase 1: Information Gathering for Route Key stakeholder identification and consultation with key stakeholders 1 month Selection regarding route selection.
+Completion: Q1 2019 Phase 2: Initial Stakeholder Database establishment, consultation with regulatory agencies and initial landowner 2 months Engagement meetings.
+Completion: Q2 2019 Phase 3: Obtaining Land Access for Seek agreement for land access, issue Notice of Intention to Enter Land for Survey 3 months Surveys and undertake necessary field surveys.
+Completion: Q4 2019 Phase 4: Agreement of Pipeline Corridor Issue Notice of Pipeline Corridor, seek easement agreements and any required 12 months crossing agreements with third parties.
+Completion: Q3 2020 Phase 5: Completion of Regulatory Make application for a Pipeline Licence (including other approval applications if 6 months Approvals required), issue Notice of Pipeline Licence Application, and obtain relevant State and Commonwealth regulatory approvals.
+Completion: Q4 2020 Phase 6: Pipeline Construction - clear and grade, trenching, pipe stringing, welding, special crossings, 6 months Construction lowering in, backfill and reinstatement.
+Completion: Q2 2021 Commissioning 1 month Completion: Q2 2021 Final release - acceptance of level of reinstatement (rehabilitation and damage 1 month releases to continue into operation of the pipeline).
+Completion: Q3 2021 Phase 7: Project Operation Operate the pipeline for the life of the asset 50+ year design life

-10 Records management
+11 Records management

-APA will maintain a stakeholder management database for the life of the Pipeline Project to retain information relevant to the development of the project, which is to include copies of data gathered in the field and from title searching, copies of correspondence, relevant discussion records and agreements for each landowner.
+APA will maintain a stakeholder management database for the life of the Project to retain information relevant to the development of the project, which is to include copies of data gathered in the field and from title searching, copies of correspondence, relevant discussion records and agreements for each landowner.
 The stakeholder management database, XIC, will also record enquiries, feedback and complaints raised and details of the relevant response resolution.